What is Body Language?

 2. Facial Expressions

 Make sure to use facial expressions appropriately as per the context of the presentation.
-For example, if you want to stress on a particular point change your expression and emphasize on that point.
+For example, if you want to stress a particular point change your expression and emphasize on that point.

 Try to avoid giving presentations with a blank face, doing so will only disrupt your entire presentation.
-There are simple expressions that you can make such as opening your eyes wider, raising your eyebrows and smiling at times does make a difference.
-Rehearse your presentation with the facial expressions to deliver it effectively during the presentation.
+There are simple expressions that you can make such as opening your eyes wider, raising your eyebrows, and smiling at times does make a difference.
+Rehearse your presentation with facial expressions to deliver it effectively during the presentation.
 Be careful and pay attention to the words that you are using during a presentation.
-Ensure that the facial expressions are line with the words you are using.
+Ensure that the facial expressions are in line with the words you are using.
 If this is done, the information can be conveyed seamlessly in your presentation.
 Tune your facial expressions as per the crowd.

 3. Eye Contact

 Be very specific with your eye contact.
 This is extremely important when it comes to presentations.
 Ensure you meet the following points while maintaining eye contact with the crowd.